 Historically the standards focussed on setting up a cleanroom and classifying air cleanliness with respect to airborne particles.
 Later the design, construction and start-up of cleanrooms and measurement methods associated with the cleanroom environment, as well as operations.
 Then there was a focus on other contaminants, such as microorganisms, outgassing chemicals and nano particles.
-This was followed by surface cleanliness as while particles can be entrained in an airstream they can also settle on surfaces.
-A number of the original standards have gone through a systematic review and have been updated.
-In recent times there has been a wider focus on contamination control including materials, consumables and lifecycle considerations, such as energy efficiency.

-&lt;sup>1 ISO 14644-5:2004 does not address chemicals, but this will be included after revision.
+1 ISO 14644-5:2004 does not address chemicals, but this will be included after revision.